mlaneuville/publivore/README.md

 ------

 Only `retrieve.py` has to be done through command line, the rest can be done through the webapp.
-To start it
+But first, you need to create the database if it doesn't
+exist:

+$ sqlite3 as.db < schema.sql

+Then to start the app:

-$ python publivore/serve.py
+$ python3 publivore/serve.py

-And access it at http://127.0.0.1:5000
+You can then access it at http://127.0.0.1:5000

+For production mode:

+$ python3 publivore/serve.py --prod --port 5000

 Multiple keywords in the search fields have to be single words separated by a comma.
 A timestamp 'date:YYYY-MM-DD' can also be provided.